akilaabesinghe/Final_Project_BIOL7180/README.md

 <pre>python3 import_tree.py</pre>

 This function involves importing Tree, TreeNode and TreeStyle.
-Moreover, it
+Moreover, it renders the file as png

 ## Output